PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Among the fans of the official Gothic franchise there is a large amount of people who love Gothic only for the immersive gameplay and lore characteristic for it (or what remained of it in the release version), while they do not consider actual gothic *aesthetics* as anything essential.
 In other words: They love Gothic not for how “gothic” it is.

-We think that this perspective is quite limited in that it excludes essential characteristics of what Gothic as a game was supposed to be and what “gothic” as a term is by definition.
+We think that this perspective is quite limited in that it excludes essential characteristics of what Gothic as a game should have been according to the early design direction and what “gothic” as a term is by definition.
 A complete definition of Gothic cannot be given without gothic aesthetics, the particular “style” strived for and hinted at with the very name “Gothic”.

 The demo of the *Mad Scientists*, - that would later lead them to cooperate with Piranha Bytes and to develop Gothic's Engine - had the working title ["Finster"](https://gothicarchive.org/demos/finster/) (German for gloomy / dark), which was already a clear hint for the dark style aimed for from the very start.
 And in fact it was one of them, Bert Speckels, who suggested "Gothic" as the name for their game, which is just a fitting and more international sounding title with a similar connotation as the original german one.

 But many insisted on the notion that Gothic as a game has nothing to do with gothic as a term.
 They think it was just a cool sounding name without any relation to the associated cultural and aesthetical implications - and this is wrong.
-Gothic is both inspired by historical Goths (such as early medieval Visi-Goth) as well as by gothic fiction.
+Gothic is both inspired by historical Goths (such as early medieval Visi-Goth) as well as by gothic fiction and even the modern goth subculture.
+In fact, the early GOTHIC "takes inspiration from many different dimensions of gothicness" (Avallach).

 <p class="subtext">In our lore documentation the actual goths from early medieval times will play a role and will be pointed out as an inspiration, but here we want to focus on gothic as a style.</p>

+### Gothic Fiction

-Gothic as a term in relation to the style of Gothic as a game is not primarily referring to later high gothic architecture nor to the modern gothic subculture.
-The primary influence is that of [gothic fiction](https://en.wikipedia.org/wiki/Gothic_fiction), which is based on a romanticised view of the past, of decay, of the signs of time.
+[Gothic fiction](https://en.wikipedia.org/wiki/Gothic_fiction) is based on a romanticised view of the past, of decay, of the signs of time.
 Destruction, ruins, rust and patina are what gothic stories are clad in.
 In this regard we compare gothic as a visual style to the japanese [wabi-sabi aesthetics](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Wabi-sabi&sa=D&source=docs&ust=1684870800431730&usg=AOvVaw1dZIR-ZWxz5UM_ITqOw34Q), with the difference that gothic contains horrific or terrific elements and that the very style that is idealised in wabi-sabi and romanticised by gothic authors is here at the same time used as a fabric for the terror of the story (and in a game of the simulated world and life).

 In 04/2000, Terrorian released a preview on zoks.de, titled: "[GOTHIC - The Aesthetics of Evil](https://gothicarchive.org/previews/2000/04_2000_zoks.de.txt)" of which we quote a few meaningful lines: